CMHAAorg/cmhaa-website/site/content/resources/exciting-leadership-opportunity-with-cmhaa.md

         pdf_downloads_list_text: This document provides further background on CMHAA, and a summary of our strategic plan.
 ---
-The Executive Director will lead the delivery of our program, and work with the Board to shape a lean central team, set the agenda and priorities for the Alliance, and draw on the resources of member organisations to successfully deliver CMHAA's strategic plan for the greatest impact on improving workplace mental health.
+The Executive Director will lead the delivery of our program, and work with the Board to shape a lean central team, set the agenda and priorities for the Alliance, and draw on the resources of member organisations to successfully deliver the strategic plan for the greatest impact on improving workplace mental health.

 As Executive Director, the job description encompasses a very broad range of accountabilities.
 We recognise that one individual is unlikely to cover all of these skills and experiences, and some accountabilities will be discharged through other team members, or outsourcing.